jamiewannenburg/uacalcsrc/tasks/Task 82 - Algebras.md

   3. Composes them: (f ∘ g)(i) = f(g(i))
   4. Encodes the result back as a Horner integer
   This matches the Java implementation exactly.

+### quasiCriticalCongruences (Completed)
+- **Rust Implementation**: `src/alg/algebras.rs` - `quasi_critical_congruences()` function
+  - Finds all congruences theta such that A/theta is quasi-critical
+  - Iterates through all congruences of A (except the one congruence)
+  - For each congruence par, creates the quotient algebra A/par
+  - Converts QuotientAlgebra to BasicAlgebra (i32-based) for use with `member_of_quasivariety_gen_by_proper_subs`
+  - Checks if A/par is quasi-critical by calling `member_of_quasivariety_gen_by_proper_subs`
+  - If it returns None (meaning A/par is quasi-critical), adds par to the list
+  - Computes the meet of nonzero quasi-critical congruences
+  - Returns `Result<Vec<Partition>, String>`

+- **Python Bindings**: `uacalc_lib/src/alg/algebras.rs` - `quasi_critical_congruences()` pyfunction
+  - Exposed as module-level function in Python
+  - Takes PyBasicAlgebra, returns List[PyPartition]
+  - Converts Rust Partition objects to PyPartition using `from_inner()` method

+- **Java Wrapper**: `java_wrapper/src/alg/AlgebrasWrapper.java` - `handleQuasiCriticalCongruences()` method
+  - Command: `quasiCriticalCongruences --algebra <file>` or `quasiCriticalCongruences --size <n>`
+  - Returns JSON with critical_congruences_count and list of critical congruences as strings

+- **Tests**:
+  - Rust: `src/alg/algebras.rs` - 2 test cases (small algebra, larger algebra)
+  - Python: `python/uacalc/tests/test_algebras.py` - 2 test cases (small algebra, larger algebra)

+- **Type Stubs**: `python/uacalc/uacalc_lib.pyi` - Added `quasi_critical_congruences()` method signature with documentation

+- **Note**: The implementation follows the Java algorithm exactly:
+  1. Get all congruences from the congruence lattice
+  2. For each congruence par (except one), create quotient algebra A/par
+  3. Convert QuotientAlgebra to BasicAlgebra (since QuotientAlgebra has UniverseItem = QuotientElement<i32>)
+  4. Check if A/par is quasi-critical using `member_of_quasivariety_gen_by_proper_subs`
+  5. If A/par is quasi-critical (returns None), add par to the list
+  6. Compute the meet of nonzero quasi-critical congruences

+### quasiCritical (Completed)
+- **Rust Implementation**: `src/alg/algebras.rs` - `quasi_critical()` function
+  - Determines if an algebra is quasi-critical (not a subdirect product of proper subalgebras)
+  - Builds a table mapping cardinalities to generating sets of subalgebras
+  - For each congruence theta, checks if A/theta is isomorphic to a subalgebra
+  - Returns a map from congruences to subalgebra generators if the meet of good congruences is zero
+  - Returns None if the algebra is not quasi-critical
+  - Returns `Result<Option<HashMap<Partition, Vec<i32>>>, String>`
+  - Note: This has been replaced by `member_of_quasivariety_gen_by_proper_subs` in newer code, but is kept for compatibility

+- **Python Bindings**: `uacalc_lib/src/alg/algebras.rs` - `quasi_critical()` pyfunction
+  - Exposed as module-level function in Python
+  - Takes PyBasicAlgebra, returns Optional[Dict[PyPartition, List[int]]]
+  - Converts Rust HashMap to Python dict using PyDict
+  - Converts Rust Partition objects to PyPartition using `from_inner()` method

+- **Java Wrapper**: `java_wrapper/src/alg/AlgebrasWrapper.java` - `handleQuasiCritical()` method
+  - Command: `quasiCritical --algebra <file>` or `quasiCritical --size <n>`
+  - Returns JSON with is_quasi_critical boolean, congruences_count, and list of congruences with their generators

+- **Tests**:
+  - Rust: `src/alg/algebras.rs` - 2 test cases (small algebra, larger algebra)
+  - Python: `python/uacalc/tests/test_algebras.py` - 2 test cases (small algebra, larger algebra)

+- **Type Stubs**: `python/uacalc/uacalc_lib.pyi` - Added `quasi_critical()` method signature with documentation

+- **Note**: The implementation follows the Java algorithm exactly:
+  1. Build a table mapping cardinalities to generating sets of subalgebras
+  2. Iterate through all possible generator assignments to A.cardinality() - 1
+  3. For each assignment, generate the subalgebra and check if it's equivalent to an existing one
+  4. For each congruence theta, check if A/theta is isomorphic to a subalgebra
+  5. If the meet of good congruences becomes zero, return the map
+  6. If the meet doesn't become zero, return None